bootifulmicropizza/infrastructure/k8s-cluster/README.md

 # EKS cluster creation and initial setup

-This repo contains a CloudFormation template to create the EKS cluster within AWS and setup and install various kubernetes applications.
+This repo contains a CloudFormation template to create the EKS cluster within AWS and setup and install various Kubernetes applications.

 ## Create a cluster